Wood: Material-Specific Data

 This web page is a brief summary of wood material-specific data.
-For more comprehensive information, see the 2015 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.
+For more comprehensive information, check out the 2018 Data Tables on the Advancing Sustainable Materials Management: Facts and Figures Report page.

 On this page:

-Please see the EPA Methodology Document for further information on estimating the generation and management of wood.
+Please read the EPA Methodology Document for further information on estimating the generation and management of wood.

 Sources: Market research data; and data from the Center for Forest Products Marketing and Management (Virginia Polytechnic Institute).